Eletrobras

 Inventory of Greenhouse Gas Emissions from Thermal Power Stations (permanent sources) - 2003 to 2008

-For further information, check the Technical Documents Archive of our environment area.
+For further information, check the Technical Documents Archive.

 CHECK ALSO